skai111/db48x/doc/calc-help/equations.md

 #### Energy & Momentum

-The total relativistic energy 'E' and the norm of the momentum 'p' form the invariant 'mo·c^2' which remains the same in all frames.
-The kinetic energy 'K' is the difference between the total relativistic energy 'E' and the rest energy 'E0 = mo·c^2'.
+The total relativistic energy `E` and the norm of the momentum `p` form the invariant `mo·c^2` which remains the same in all frames.
+The kinetic energy `K` is the difference between the total relativistic energy `E` and the rest energy `E0 = mo·c^2`.

 #### Gravitational Time Dilation